htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_features.md

 {{<section title="App">}}

-[//]: # (TODO: add screenshots)

 ## Home screen

 One of the core features of the App is the map where users can see their position and all the available points of interest (POI) are indicated with markers.
 The markers are shown in different colors acoording to the category of the POI.
 Categories are used to group POI by similar histories.
 Clicking on a marker will navigate to the detail view of that POI.

-Underneath the Map is a modal with a list of all the available POI.
+Underneath the Map is a modal with a list of all the available POIs.
 For each place it shows the name, address, distance and available media.
 If users are searching for a particular place they can use the search input to find it.
 Selecting a place also opens the detail view.
 {{<image src="app-home.gif" alt="app home screen" caption="Home Screen">}}

-## Detailed Information about a place
+## Detailed information about a place

 The detail view of a POI shows all the available information and media about the place.
 At the top it shows the name, an image, the address and the address description.
 Below that is a text description, audio and a gallery of all the images if alvailable.
 At the top users can save their favourite places by marking them with a star.
 They can also share places with friends via the native share feature.